salem-Berihun/Music-App-LRU-Cache-problem-25-/README.md

 Once the program is running, you can use these commands:

-1.INIT <n> Initialize the cache with capacity `n` 2.PLAY <song> Play a song and update the cache 3.SHOW_CACHE Display cache from MRU → LRU
+1. INIT <n> Initialize the cache with capacity `n`
+2. PLAY <song> Play a song and update the cache
+3. SHOW_CACHE Display cache from MRU → LRU
-4.EXIT Close the program
+4. EXIT Close the program

  How to Compile and Run